 What are the best days of the week to search for flights?
 Mondays, Tuesdays and Wednesdays at noon, when there are fewer people doing this task.
-At night and on weekends you will notice an increase in the price.
+At night and on weekends you will notice an increase in the amount.
 Now that you know all my secrets, get to work!

 3. How much time do I need in the Eternal City?